fbpx

 Related Stories

-With the COVID-19 pandemic catching the world by surprise, many asthma patients were concerned about the effects wearing a mask and the virus itself would have on their health.
-Are health issues rising for asthma patients?
+With the COVID-19 pandemic catching the world by surprise, many COPD patients were concerned about the impact of the virus on their health.
+Are health issues rising for COPD patients?
 Are they at a higher risk of getting the virus?
-Or does COVID-19 and asthma have no real correlation?
+Or does COVID-19 and COPD have no real correlation?
+How can it be managed remotely?

 Arrow-up